UoB-COMSM0166/2025-group-11b/README.md

   Dimensions with higher weights (e.g., Mental Demand and Effort) contribute more to the overall workload, pinpointing areas that might require targeted design improvements.
 - **Advantage of Weighting:**
   The weighted approach provides clarity on which aspects of the game most affect perceived workload, offering actionable insights for refining the experience.

 ---
+### Sustainability
+Sustainable Tower Defense: Applying the SuSAF Framework

+#### 1. Project Overview
+We apply the Sustainability Awareness Framework (SuSAF) to *Sustainable Towers*, a mobile tower defense game with single-player and multiplayer modes and leaderboards.
+Our goal is to improve its sustainability across five dimensions: Social, Environmental, Economic, Technical, and Individual.

+##### 2.1 Step 1: Define Dimensions
+- **Social**: Inclusivity and community impact.
+- **Environmental**: Energy footprint.
+- **Economic**: Economic fairness for players and developers.
+- **Technical**: Long-term technical support.
+- **Individual**: Player well-being and privacy.

+---